leon-thomm/ryvencore-qt/docs/api.md

 Creates the default script's logs *Global* and *Errors*.
 This is done automatically if you didn't disable default logs when creating the the script.

 > [!NOTE]
-> I might remove default logs from `ryvencore` soon since their specifications depend on the use case and they can be added manually with exact same behavior.
+> I might remove default logs from `ryvencore` soon since their specifications depend on the use case and they can easily be added manually with exact same behavior.

 `new_logger(title: str) -> Logger`